honeycombio/refinery/README.md

 Refinery is built by [CircleCI](https://circleci.com/gh/honeycombio/refinery).
 Released versions of Refinery are available via Github under the Releases tab.

+### Upgrading from v1.12.0
+The default setup for the refinery service will attempt to load configuration files in YAML format.
+The prior TOML format configuration files can still be used, but will require a change to the service setup in `refinery.service` or `refinery.upstart`.
+The configuration properties between YAML and TOML formats are equivalent.

 ## Configuration

 Configuration is done in one of two ways, either entirely by the config file or a combination of the config file and a Redis service for managing the list of peers in the cluster.